 How could this student handle the necessary changes needed for her to be able to continue with her academic commitments abroad?

 A physical solution for a mental problem

-The therapist treated her with progressive muscle relaxation training (in a shortened form because of lack of time), and she practised the exercises twice a day herself; the second session each day being at bedtime.
-As well as the daily relaxation sessions, she was instructed to slowly reduce the light level in her room, and to do her second relaxation session in bed before her roommate came in.
+The therapist treated her with progressive muscle relaxation training (in a shortened form, similar to that in Chapter 10, because of lack of time), and she practised the exercises twice a day herself; the second session each day being at her bedtime.
+As well as the daily relaxation sessions, she was instructed to gradually reduce the light level in her room – over a period of many days – and to do her second relaxation session in bed before her roommate came in.

-The procedure she was following was enabling her to become slowly adapted to more challenging situations, that she had previously feared (a dark room, with no-one else in it), and she was experiencing these situations in a very relaxed state.
+The procedure she was following was designed to enable her to become slowly adapted to more challenging situations, which she had previously feared – (a dark room, with no-one else in it) – and she was experiencing these situations in a very relaxed state.

 She carefully followed the therapist’s instructions, and, by the time of the third interview, she was able to announce that her fears had greatly diminished, because of her growing skill at using the prescribed exercises to relax her body and mind, and to bring on sleep.
 Her training sessions and ‘in vivo’ practice – (the gradually darkening room and her increasing ability to feel comfortable going to sleep in a room on her own) – had paid off!

 Anti-anxiety medication and CBT would not have produced such radical results.
 Working through the body is one of the best ways of calming the mind!